V4Fire/Client/src/base/b-router/README.md

 < b-router :dataProvider = 'AppRoutes'
 ```

+Also, in that case, the data provider can pass no only the map of routes, but an array with extra arguments:

+* `[basePath]`
+* `[basePath, routes]`
+* `[basePath, routes, activeRoute]`
+* `[basePath, activeRoute]`
+* `[basePath, activeRoute, routes]`

 ## How the router do transitions?

 It uses the `core/router` module as a strategy.
-This module contains interfaces for the router engine, declaration of routes, route object, etc.
-Also, the module provides "strategies" or "engines" to do transitions.
+This module contains interfaces for the router engine, declaration of routes, route object, etc., and provides "strategies" or "engines" to do transitions.
 The engines are specified within the "engines" directory.
-By default, we have only one strategy that bases on the browser history API, but you can create your own engine.
+By default, we have only one engine that based on the browser history API, but you can create your own engine.
 The active or default engine is exported from the `engines/index.ts` file.

 ## What exactly we can specify as route options?